-Slotting is defined as the process of assigning SKUs to picking locations based on various criteria, such as unit sales velocities, size, weight, or family group - with the objective of improving operational costs, more efficient space use and customer service – and minimizing the replenishments.
+Slotting is defined as the process of assigning SKUs to picking locations based on various criteria, such as unit sales velocities, size, weight, or family group - with the objective of improving operational costs, more efficient space use, higher picking throughput, and minimizing the number of replenishments.

-There are sophisticated commercial software packages that assist with warehouse slotting planning and maintenance.
-However, many warehouse operations are not ready for a fully automated system, the capital investment or the continual maintenance required.
+There are sophisticated commercial software packages that assist with warehouse slot planning and maintenance.
+However, many warehouse operations are not ready for a fully automated system, the capital investment, or the continual maintenance required.

-However, almost every warehouse in any industry can benefit from applying some basic slotting strategies and best practices.
-This blog outlines a slotting analysis that any warehouse can do to gain many of the benefits without acquiring a sophisticated slotting system.
+On the other hand, almost every warehouse in any industry can benefit from applying some basic slotting strategies and best practices.
+This article outlines a slotting analysis that any warehouse can do to gain many of the benefits without acquiring a sophisticated slotting system.

 Benefits of Effective Slotting